followmyutopia/devextreme-documentation/concepts/05 Widgets/Chart/95 Zooming and Scrolling/10 Using the RangeSelector Widget.md

 #####See Also#####
 - [zoomArgument(startValue, endValue)](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Methods/#zoomArgumentstartValue_endValue)

-If you need to fix a zoom window and allow the user only to move it along the scale, set the [minRange](/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/scale/minRange/) and [maxRange](/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/scale/maxRange/) options of the [scale](/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/scale/) object to a single value defining the length of the zoom window.
+If you need to fix the zoom window and allow users to only move it along the scale, set the [scale](/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/scale/) object's [minRange](/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/scale/minRange/) and [maxRange](/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/scale/maxRange/) options to a single value defining the zoom window's length.
 Make sure to specify the initial zoom using the [value](/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/#value) option.

 ---
 ##### jQuery